History of Netherlands in Timeline

 On 10 May 1940, Germany invaded the Netherlands, leading to the Rotterdam Blitz and the Dutch army's surrender.

-1940: Invasion and Occupation by Nazi Germany
+1940: Netherlands invaded and occupied by Nazi Germany

 In 1940, during the Second World War, the Netherlands was invaded and occupied by Nazi Germany.

-1944: Liberation by the First Canadian Army
+1944: First Canadian Army liberated much of the Netherlands

 In August 1945, Indonesia declared its independence.